rrthomas/nancy/README.md

 positional arguments:
-  INPUT-PATH   list of input directories, or a single file OUTPUT       output directory, or file
+  INPUT-PATH   list of input directories, or a single file OUTPUT       output directory, or file ('-' for stdout)

 optional arguments:
   -h, --help   show this help message and exit